-Dolly Rawlins has just been released from prison after serving nine years for the murder of her husband, Harry, following a robbery that she and several other women had carried out on a ...
+Dolly Rawlins has just been released from prison after serving Five years (Stated on the credits of the original tv series . ) for the murder of her husband, Harry, following a robbery that...

 See full summary »

 Having successfully robbed a security van [see _"Widows" (1983) (mini)_], Shirley Miller, Linda Pirelli and Bella O'Reilly have escaped to Rio de Janeiro, leaving Dolly Rawlins in London to...
 See full summary »